 Another helpful tip: Leave a light on for the first few nights that young birds sleep in the henhouse.
 Chicks typically spend the first weeks of their lives with some sort of light on in the brooder, and suddenly being inside a strange building with no illumination can be quite jarring, so birds often respond by rushing into a corner.

 Watkins adds that another illumination-related solution is to employ a light that gradually dims inside a henhouse, especially the first few nights.
 After the first few nights, the light can be removed.

 Here are two other preventative measures:

-- Don’t introduce the birds to new people when they’re about to go to sleep at night.
-They’ve come to know and be comforted by their owner’s voice and demeanor; a strange human showing up in the evening as they’re falling asleep can be very unsettling.
+- Don’t introduce new people to the birds when they’re about to go to sleep at night.
+The chickens have come to know and be comforted by their owner’s voice and demeanor; a strange human showing up in the evening just before sleep can be very unsettling.

 - Delay putting young birds outside while the weather remains cool.
 If their first night out is one where the temperature will fall considerably below 60 degrees F, let them remain inside for another night or two.